Property Tax Appeals in the Post-COVID Market: Assessment Lag Issues

 Frequently Asked Questions

 COVID-era market surges drove assessments to record highs.
 Now that many markets have cooled, those peak-era assessments may overstate current values.
-If your assessment reflects 2021-2022 peak prices but your market has since declined, appeal using recent comparable sales showing lower values.
+If your assessment reflects 2021-2022 peak prices but your market has since declined, appeal using recent sales data to demonstrate your home's lower current value.

 How to Prove the Market Has Changed?